British Darts Organisation

 In the early 1990s, a dispute between Olly Croft and the top darts players over the decline in TV coverage and sponsorship led to an acrimonious split in the game, with the players breaking away to form their own governing body which became the Professional Darts Corporation (PDC).
 Henceforth, the BDO and PDC ran their own separate tours, each with its own world championship.

 The BDO suffered an increasing number of problems in its later years.
 Many of its top players defected to the more lucrative PDC.
 Irregularities at the 2019 World Masters led to the BDO being demoted to associate member status by the World Darts Federation.
-Financial issues led to prizemoney for the 2020 World Championship being greatly reduced.
+Financial issues led to prize money for the 2020 World Championship being greatly reduced.
 The BDO subsequently went into liquidation in September 2020.
+Since then, in place of the BDO, the United Kingdom Darts Association (UKDA) is now sanctioning darts in the United Kingdom.

 History

 The BDO was founded on 7 January 1973 by Olly Croft.
 It gradually superseded the existing National Darts Association of Great Britain (NDAGB), which had been the de facto governing body of darts in the UK since 1954.
 The BDO set the rules which govern the game of darts, including setting the distance of the throwing oche (2.37m / 7 ft 9 ¼ inches) and the height and dimensions of the board.
 The BDO organised the first World Professional Darts Championship in 1978, known for 26 years as The Embassy due to its sponsorship by Imperial Tobacco until 2003.
 It was then known from 2004 to 2019 as the Lakeside World Professional Darts Championship, or Lakeside for short.
 In 2019, before the tournament moved to the O2 Arena in 2020, the tournament was derecognised by the World Darts Federation.